joypixels/emoji-toolkit/CONTRIBUTING.md

-## How to contribute to the EmojiOne library
+## How to contribute to the JoyPixels library
 ---
 ### code format
 * Try to maintain the general code convention currently found in the library.